 Student Switch Off is a not-for-profit campaign that encourages students to save energy whilst living in university halls of residence.
+Student Switch Off+ focuses on students who live in the private rented sector, helping them make informed choices when choosing and living in their accommodation, that not only saves energy but also saves them money.
 In 2012 the campaign won a prestigious Ashden Award – considered the Oscars of the energy-saving world!

 As with many offices, schools and hotel rooms, there is generally no financial incentive for students in halls to use energy carefully.
 Student Switch Off uses prize incentives such as Ben & Jerry’s ice cream, discount cards and communal events as well as focus on peer-to-peer communication and creating a sense of competition to provide incentives that go beyond just being more ‘environmentally friendly’.
 Last academic year (2017/18) the Student Switch Off campaign achieved a 6.8% reduction in electricity usage on average across all the participating universities – keeping over 1,000 tonnes of CO2 out of the atmosphere.